Funmoring46/FunmorningTransit/docs/stations/forest.md

 ## History

-It is named after the bamboo forest at on the exit of the station and it is also one of the stations to open during late August.
+It is named after the bamboo forest at on the exit of the station and it is also one of the stations to open during late August 2025.

 ## Gallery